CJangelo/SPR/README.md

 to be used to simulate data to illustrate the statistical programming in R with clinical data.

+### Fundamentals

+This covers the basics of doing analysis as a member of our team.

 ### Missing Data

 -   Vignette 1.
 Fit a MMRM in R